wtestcase/toborwinner.github.io/src/posts/2-road-to-nix-nix-laziness/index.md

   requested.
 - Nix evaluates your code from end to start, meaning it tries to evaluate the final result first and evaluates its dependencies to do so.
-- Nix allows recursion: values can refer to themselves in their definition.
+- Nix allows recursion: Values can refer to themselves in their definition.
-- Nix allows repetition: values can contain themselves.
+- Nix allows repetition: Values can contain themselves.

-Nix lazy evaluation and recursion is at the very core of how nixpkgs and NixOS works!
+Nix lazy evaluation and recursion is at the very core of how nixpkgs and NixOS work!
 We'll see this in future chapters.
 In the next chapter, you're going to learn about [nixpkgs](https://github.com/NixOS/nixpkgs){target="\_blank"} and its library.